ouro-vector-boros/hireme/README.md

-# Malady Paladin & Resume/CV
+# Resume/CV, Malady Paladin, and Rhyme Cube

 ## What to do
 - Hire me